-- Generate a 250 Hz square wave by creating your own Testbench.
+- Generate a 500 Hz square wave by creating your own testbench.
 Please verify the simulation using the Testbench.
-(Use a switch to give reset input) - Design a system using the above model by with following characteristics: - System has a switch input - if switch is "0" then LED1, LED2 will be ON for 0.5 sec and rest are OFF then for next 0.5 sec LED3, LED4 will be ON and rest will be OFF, then for next 0.5 sec LED5, LED6 will be ON and rest will be OFF, then for next 0.5 sec LED7, LED8 will be ON and rest will be OFF and so on. - if switch is "1", then we will count from 128 to 64 continuously and show it on corresponding LEDs with LED1 as LSB and LED8 as MSB with each count will change after 0.5 sec. - Modify the previously created testbench to incorporate the new switch inside the system.
+(Use a switch to give reset input) - Design a system by with following characteristics: - System has a switch input - if switch is "0" then alternate LEDs will blink for 1 sec. (if LED1, LED3, LED5, LED7 is ON for 1 sec and rest are OFF then for next 1 sec LED2, LED4, LED6, LED8 will be ON and rest will be OFF. - if switch is "1", then we will count from 0 to 50 continuously and show it on corresponding LEDs with LED1 as LSB and LED8 as MSB with each count will change after 1 sec. - Modify the given testbench to incorporate the new testbench